- None of this is investment advice.

 What Are Quant Zone Rules

-Rules let you say things like "when BTC goes above $9,000 buy $5000 of BTC".
-They also let you express more complicated rules, like "if BTC is above $8500 and you have less than $1000 in Fiat, then sell 5 BTC/USD ".
+Rules let you say things like "when BTC goes above $9,000, place a market buy on BTC/USD with a size of 1".
+They also let you express more complicated rules, like "if BTC is above $8500 and my BTC wallet balance is less than 1, place a market buy order for 1 BTC."

 How Do I Build A Rule?